Instituto de Banca y Comercio: Ownership

-Instituto de Banca y Comercio is a member of EduK Group, Inc. The group was initially organized in 2004 as the advisory entity for its member institutions.
-Founded and headquartered in Guaynabo, Puerto Rico, the member institutions include four colleges (Instituto de Banca y Comercio, National University College, Ponce Paramedical College, and Florida Technical College) and two specialized schools (Digital Animation and Visual Effects (DAVE) School and LaSalle Computer Learning Center).
+Instituto de Banca y Comercio was a member of EduK Group, Inc. The group was initially organized in 2004 as the advisory entity for its member institutions.
+Founded and headquartered in Guaynabo, Puerto Rico, the member institutions included four colleges (Instituto de Banca y Comercio, National University College, Ponce Paramedical College, and Florida Technical College) and two specialized schools (Digital Animation and Visual Effects (DAVE) School and LaSalle Computer Learning Center).